RoboSense-LiDAR/rslidar_sdk/README.md

 ### 7 Quick start

-**The followings are some quick guides to using some of the most common features of the rslidar_sdk, but the software kit are not limited to the following modes of operation.
-Users can use rslidar_sdk in their own way by modifying parameters.**
+**The following documents are some quick guides for using some of the most common features of the rslidar_sdk.
+The rslidar_sdk are not limited to the following modes of operation and users can use rslidar_sdk in their own way by modifying parameters.**

 [Online connect lidar and send point cloud through ROS](doc/howto/how_to_online_send_point_cloud_ros.md)